-On the top of the page, you can click to log out and click to open the technical support website.
+On the top of the page, you can:

-There are four tabs: Status, Wireless, Management and System.
+Click 🖅 to log out.

+Click ? to open the technical support website.

+The tabs on the page allow you to access different configurations.
 The following table introduces what you can configure under each tab, and the following chapters discuss these topics in detail.

-Status You can view the information of the EAP, wireless traffic and clients.
-Wireless You can configure the wireless parameters and advanced features, such as Portal, VLAN, MAC Filtering, Scheduler, Band Steering, QoS and Rogue AP Detection.
-Management You can manage the EAP using the management features, such as System Logs, Web Server, Management Access, LED Control, SSH and SNMP.
-System You can configure the system parameters, including the login account and the system time.
-In addition, you can reboot and reset the EAP, backup and restore the configuration, and upgrade the EAP using the new firmware file.
+Status You can view the information of the EAP, GPON (only for GPON APs), wireless traffic and clients.
+Wireless You can configure wireless features, such as wireless radio settings, Portal, VLAN, MAC Filtering, Scheduler, Band Steering, QoS, and more.
+Telephony (Only for GPON APs) You can configure the telephone service, such as telephone numbers, telephony devices, telephone book, call logs, and more.

+Management You can manage the EAP using the management features, such as System Logs, Web Server, Management Access, LED Control, SSH, SNMP, and more.
+System You can configure the system parameters, such as the login account, system time, and more.
+In addition, you can reboot and reset the EAP, backup and restore configurations, and update the firmware.